Bonaire: Environmental initiatives

 The island of Bonaire has long been a leader in nature conservation and ecological responsibility.
-The national park foundation, Stichting Nationale Parken (STINAPA), was founded in 1962 for the purpose of actively protecting nature on the island.
-In 1969 STINAPA succeeded in establishing both the flamingo nesting sanctuary and Washington National Park, the first such nature preserves in the Caribbean.
+Bonaire's National Park Foundation (Stichting Nationale Parken or STINAPA), was founded in 1962 for the purpose of actively protecting nature on the island.
+In 1969 STINAPA succeeded in establishing both the flamingo nesting sanctuary and Washington National Park, the first such nature preserves in the Netherlands Antilles.
 In 1979, the Slagbaai plantation was added to the park, now known as Washington Slagbaai National Park (WSNP).
 The Bonaire National Marine Park (BNMP) was also established in 1979.
 The Marine Park consists of the whole coastline of Bonaire from the high-water mark down to a depth of 200 ft and includes a large mangrove forest in Lac Bay.
 Lac Bay, Klein Bonaire, Pelkermeer, Slagbaai and Gotomeer are recognized as wetlands of international significance under the Ramsar Convention.

 Due to a public-private sector partnership, programs are being developed to advance the local awareness and attitudes toward conservation and habitat preservation in order to proactively protect Bonaire's ecosystem.
 A new sewage treatment plant will contribute to protecting the reefs and the seawater quality.
-In March 2013 Selibon NV, the national garbage-processing plant, opened an environmental court where the general public can bring glass, cans, paper, scrap metal, cardboard, batteries, motor oil, cooking oil, electronics, mobile phones and textiles.
+In 2013 Selibon, the national garbage-processing plant, opened an the Plaza Medio Ambiente recycling center, where the general public can bring glass, cans, paper, scrap metal, cardboard, batteries, motor oil, cooking oil, electronics, mobile phones and textiles.

 The island is environmentally aware and protective of its coral reefs, the diversity of its aquatic ecosystems, and the conservation of its many species and natural environments above and below the water.
 The island's government, businesses and residents are committed to recycling waste products, and making others aware of the importance and benefits.
 Divers and dive shops take part in collecting debris washed ashore and preparing it for recycling.

 Bonaire gets a significant amount of its electricity from an array of twelve wind generators along its northeastern coastline which began operating in 2010.
-This renewable source now fills 40-45% of the island's electricity needs.
+This renewable source now fills 40–45% of the island's electricity needs.
 Work continues in developing additional renewable sources of energy, including bio-diesel and solar, with the goal of becoming 100% reliant on renewables.